 Dr. Kurtz has served as our President and Chief Executive Officer, as well as on our board since 2016.
 Prior to joining RxSight, he co-founded and served as President and Chief Executive Officer of LenSx Lasers, Inc. He became General Manager of Alcon LenSx, Inc after the company was acquired by Alcon Inc. (NYSE:ALC) in 2010.
 Dr. Kurtz previously co-founded IntraLase Corp.
 (NASDAQ:ILSE) serving as its initial President & CEO and then in other senior leadership positions.
 IntraLase became a publicly held NASDAQ-listed company in 2004 and was acquired by Advanced Medical Optics, Inc. (NYSE:AMO) in 2007.
 Dr. Kurtz has served on the faculty of both the University of California, Irvine, and the University of Michigan.
 He earned his B.A. in Biochemistry from Harvard College and his M.D. from the University of California, San Diego.

-Mr. Weinberg has served as our Chief Commercial Officer since June 2015.
+Mr. Weinberg transitioned to Chief Business Development Officer in October 2025 and previously served as our Chief Commercial Officer since June 2015.
 Prior to joining RxSight, he was a co-founder of LenSx Lasers, Inc. and served as Chief Commercial Officer from July 2008 to August 2010, prior to its acquisition by Alcon Inc. (NYSE:ALC).
 He went on to serve as Vice President of Surgical Development at Alcon LenSx, Inc. from August 2010 to April 2014.
 He joined IntraLase Corp.
 (NASDAQ:ILSE) in September 1999 as Vice President of Sales and Marketing and later as the Senior Vice President, Global Marketing until the company was acquired by Advanced Medical Optics, Inc. (NYSE:EYE) in April 2007.
 Mr. Weinberg served as Global Director of Refractive Surgery at Chiron Vision Corp. from March 1993 until October 1997, when it was acquired by Bausch & Lomb, Inc. He continued as Global Director of Refractive Surgery at Bausch & Lomb until August 1999.
 Mr. Weinberg began his career in medical devices at Steinway Instruments in 1980.

-Scott joined RxSight in November 2015 as Senior Vice President of Commercial Operations & Business Process and is Certified in Production and Inventory Management.
+Scott joined RxSight in November 2015 as Senior Vice President of Commercial Operations & Business Process and as of August 1, 2025 holds the position of Chief Customer Officer.
 From 2010 until he joined RxSight, Scott served as Director of Technical Support & Business Systems at Alcon LenSx (Novartis), where he supported the global launch of two first-in-market ophthalmology products.
 He joined IntraLase Corp. in 2001, where he held a variety of logistics and planning positions of increasing responsibility until 2006, when he joined AMO (Advanced Medical Optics) as Director of Materials Management.
 Scott began his career at Quest Diagnostics in 1992.

 Maureen has over 30 years of experience in medical device regulatory affairs and clinical study management.
 She joined RxSight in January 2016 and serves as Executive Vice President of Clinical & Regulatory Affairs.
 Maureen founded O’Connell Regulatory Consultants in 1997, a consulting firm specializing in strategic planning, preparation and administration of premarket device submissions and associated clinical trials.
 Prior to that, she worked in executive regulatory and clinical roles for Summit Technology, Inc., a laser products company, from 1988 to 1997.